jlu5/SupyPlugins/RelayNext/README.md

 - `config plugins.RelayNext.events.relayquits`: `True`
 - `config plugins.RelayNext.events.relaytopics`: `False`

-Note: Topic relaying will only show topic *changes* in a channel. **It does not, and can not sync topics between channels!**
+Note: Topic relaying will only show topic *changes* in a channel. **It does not yet sync topics between channels!**

 ### Ignoring users
 RelayNext uses Supybot's built in ignore system.
 However, you can set which messages you want to ignore (from ignored users) using `config plugins.RelayNext.events.userignored`.